-UNOPS is not involved with monitoring details such as how each item of equipment has been used to conduct peacebuilding in individual field missions; this is beyond the scope of this project's outputs.
+UNOPS is not involved with monitoring details such as how each item of equipment has been used to conduct peacebuilding in individual field missions; this is beyond the scope of this project.
 Therefore it is not possible to measure the contribution to the outcome empirically.
 However, we can say that the procurement of equipment and wider peacebuilding are closely connected.
 MPC needs vehicles to move to different areas of the country to negotiate, implement and monitor ceasefires, as well as to travel between Yangon (MPC Office) and Nay Pyi Taw (centre of government and the President's Office to which MPC reports).
 MPC also needs radios to communicate with other peace-related actors, such as Tatmadaw (army) and non-state actors.
 Lastly, MPC needs generators to power the main office in the erratic electricity environment in Yangon, so that the office can function.
-Therefore one can conclude that these items are all necessary, they are being used, and they are contributing to the peacebuilding mandate of the MPC.
+In sum, one can conclude that these items are all necessary, they are being used, and they are contributing to the peacebuilding mandate of the MPC.

 MPC has begun to implement its workplan and is moving forward in performing its role in ceasefire negotiations.
 We expect that key government and non-state actors testify to the value of MPC, as those actors are now engaging with the MPC in the various ceasefires and MPC is continuing its role.
-As regards third party observers, the increasing support to MPC by international donors reflects their positive views on the MPC's value in the peace process in Myanmar.
+As regards third party observers, the support to MPC by international donors reflects their positive views on the MPC's value in the peace process in Myanmar.

-If sufficient progress is not being made, what are the key reasons, bottlenecks and challenges?
+If sufficient progress was not made, what were the key reasons, bottlenecks and challenges?
 Were these foreseen in the risk matrix?
-How are they being addressed and what will be the rectifying measures (1500 character limit)?
+How were they addressed (1500 character limit)?

-There have been delays in implementation due due to various factors.
+There were delays in implementation due to various factors.
 The process of negotiating the content and signing the Project Document was lengthy.
-Subsequently, after PBF funds were received, the process was repeated for the Memorandum of Agreement (MoA), which is the required legal document between UNOPS and MPC.
+Subsequently, after PBF funds were received, the process was repeated for the Memorandum of Agreement (MoA), which was the required legal document between UNOPS and MPC.
 These two documents required approval from not only MPC but also the President's Office, Government of the Union of Myanmar.
-There was also much caution when signing this document, especially regarding who would retain custody of the equipment, until what point, etc. It was the first time for either party to work with each other, which may have been a contributing factor.
+There was much caution when signing this document, especially regarding who would retain custody of the equipment, until what point, etc. It was the first time for either party to work with each other, which may have been a contributing factor.
 The process took longer than expected.

 Following the signing of the above documents, the specifications of the 3 types of equipment have been subject to several changes from the original requirements.
-There has also been an expansion of the requirements (e.g. internal specifications).
+There was also an expansion of the requirements (e.g. internal specifications).
 The challenge has been to ensure that these changes fully satisfy our client (MPC) and funder (PBF) while remaining within the approved budget of the PBF award and fully in line with the UNOPS rules and regulations.